 Let’s take a look at some examples to see how these brands respond to good Google reviews.

-Cosmetics brand LUSH issued a simple response thanking the customer for this glowing review of one of their stores.
-By signing off with the staff members name, they ensure that while the response may be short and sweet, it’s still personal.
+Cosmetics brand Lush issued a simple response thanking the customer for this glowing review of one of its stores.
+By signing off with the staff members name, Lush ensures that while the response may be short and sweet, it’s still personal.
 By adding a name it reiterates that a real human is reading and responding to the Google reviews.

 This massage therapy center responded to this positive Google review by specifically mentioning something the customer had mentioned in their original review.
-This highlights that they have read and appreciate the review and helps to further build the relationship with this individual customer.
+This highlights that the company has read and appreciates the review and helps to further build the relationship with this individual customer.

-So there we have it, the ultimate guide to responding to Google Reviews.
-We’ve covered a lot of tips and tricks on how to respond to Google Reviews the right way – so to recap the key points to remember are:
+So there we have it, the ultimate guide to responding to Google reviews.
+We’ve covered a lot of tips and tricks on how to reply to Google reviews the right way so let’s recap the key points to remember:

-Google Reviews can go a long way to encouraging customers who may be debating whether or not to make a purchase to commit.
+Google Reviews can go a long way to encouraging customers who may be debating whether or not to make a purchase from your small business to commit.
 And it’s not just the reviews they’ll be looking at – they’ll be keeping a close eye on how you respond and react to feedback both positive and negative.

 If you feel ready to get started collecting and responding to Google Reviews then we recommend taking a look at our article on understanding your visitors and customers to help you even further.